 About David Joy

 Born and bred in St Andrews, David has been known as an internationally noted golf historian for many years.
 Indeed he has been involved in golf for so long it is difficult to determine his age.
-Between you and me, there are those who say he will be 200 years old in 2021, but then rumours are the preferred fuel of St Andrews!
-You see, St Andrews isn’t a big place but, for it’s size, it has a remarkable history.
-Known as the ‘Rome of Scotland’, St Andrews was the former seat of the Catholic Church in Scotland for over eight centuries, it has Scotland’s oldest university (1413) and, as well as being a remarkably beautiful place to grow up in, you will know it as the ‘Home of Golf’.
+Between you and me, there are those who say he was 200 years old in 2021, but then rumours are the preferred fuel of St Andrews to satiate the hunger pangs of the curious!
+You see, St Andrews isn’t a big place, but, for its size, it has a remarkable history.
+Known as the ‘Rome of Scotland’, St Andrews was the former seat of the Catholic Church in Scotland for over four centuries, it has Scotland’s oldest university (1413), and as well as being a remarkably beautiful setting to grow up in, you will know it as the ‘Home of Golf’.

 The Home of Golf